 With SEMrush’s Competitive Research toolkit, you can handle every aspect of your competitive analysis – from looking at competitors’ sites and their performance to uncovering their organic and paid search strategy, to pinpoint their strengths and weaknesses in Social media, PR, or content marketing.

 But before you go and try it for yourself, there’s a section of SEMrush you will most certainly benefit from, whether you are using competitive research for your own business advantage or want to approach a new client.

 Creating a report is not always a piece of cake, but SEMrush’s My Reports will make your reporting job much easier.

 Here’s a tip – if you are using SEMrush’s Competitive research for client prospecting, My Reports is the tool to use.

 Here’s how you can benefit from it: after reviewing your prospect’s domain alongside their top competitors, you can create a PDF that benchmarks them against their competition and indicates the areas that could use the most improvement.

-If they are behind their competitors on advertising, you could suggest shifting gears with display ads campaign, and so on.
+If they are behind their competitors in advertising, you could suggest shifting gears with display ads campaigns, and so on.